 3 days of food for your household when you visit us

 We provide enough food for half a million meals every year!

 I need food assistance

 Can we help you fill a financial gap by providing food?
-You are welcome to visit any two of our three food pantries each month.
+You are welcome to visit any two of our three food pantries each month or use our convenient online option.
 Each visit provides enough food to feed each member of your household for three days.
 Please have the following documentation with you:

 Monday through Thursday, 9:30AM-12PM